 The Office of First Year Experience & Family Programs has created two teams that the peer mentors can participate in.
 Peer Mentors on the Summer Team assist students during course registration, informational presentations, and housing and plan contracts.
 They also facilitate small groups of new students and parents and help them navigate the campus.

-The 1839 Experience is a 10-week blackboard based correspondence program that allows new students to meet their Peer Mentor and Longwood Seminar classmates prior to fall arrival.
+The 1839 Experience is a 10-week Canvas based correspondence program that allows new students to meet their Peer Mentor and Longwood Seminar classmates prior to fall arrival.
 Peer Mentors manages this program and help their students get prepared to enter Longwood in August.

 In August, the Fall Team is introduced to their Longwood Seminar students, and assists them during the four-day weekend filled with events, speakers, and activities.